 If you are put off by your lawyer's personal grooming, dress, behavior, or language, chances are that the judge and opposing counsel will be too.
-If a lawyer's office is a mess of paper, pizza boxes, and dirty clothes, the legal documents that he or she prepares on your behalf will most likely reflect that.
-The work product on your case will not be thoughtful, cogent and organized either.
+If a lawyer's office is a mess of paper, the legal documents that he or she prepares on your behalf will most likely reflect that.
+The work product on your case will not be thoughtful, cogent or organized either.
 You want an attorney who cares enough to present himself or herself, the staff, and the office in a professional manner.